DAF201/intern_2022/WG/WG_HOWTO/readme.md

 ##### #Also, don't fking write something like wgg_data1,wgg_data2...balabala, no one else can understant the purpose of those shit

-##### #Lastly, don't make function of every single button/switch, that is stupid indeed, there is already tons of them left in this project before I took over
+##### #Lastly, don't make function of every single button/switch, that is stupid indeed.
+There are already tons of them left in this project before I took over this project
 ----

 ## [1. how to add keyboard](#keyboard)